Particular/docs.particular.net/persistence/azure-table/configuration_code_astp_[3,).partial.md

 ### Partitioning

-When storing saga's, saga IDs are by default deterministically derived from: the saga data, the correlation property name and the correlation property value.
+When storing sagas, saga IDs are by default deterministically derived from the saga data:  the correlation property name and the correlation property value.
 This deterministic ID is used as the partition key.
-To deviate from that, the `IProvidePartitionKeyFromSagaId` interface can be injected into behaviors in the logical pipeline stage to set the partition key.
+To set a custom partition key derived from saga ID, the `IProvidePartitionKeyFromSagaId` interface implementation can be injected into behaviors in the logical pipeline stage.

 snippet: BehaviorUsingIProvidePartitionKeyFromSagaId